Tea In Jamaica: 15 Not So Popular Jamaican Bush Teas

 And so, cold bush teas are made from different plants than those used for treat high blood pressure.
 Teas for pain and diabetes are made from different bushes.
 You get the idea.

-While many Jamaican teas are popular, many are not.
+While many Jamaican teas are popular, many are not so popular.
 But they all have a few things in common.

 Four hundred and seven Jamaicans responded to a survey about plants used as medicine.
 Sixty-nine percent of the respondents reported using plant leaves to make medicinal bush teas.